Explore Balmaha, Loch Lomond

 A quick plug now for our photography training courses.
 We run these throughout the seasons, with the outdoors and wonderful scenery acting as our classroom.
 We teach camera skills and settings and take the mystery out of camera modes and jargon over a 2.5-hour walking tour.
 They are appropriate for all levels.

-On the route is Craigie Fort, where a short and steep climb leads to a good viewing point across the loch to the islands and Ben Lomond.
+Follow the path of the West Highland Way up to Craigie Fort, where a short and steep climb leads to a good viewing point across the loch to the islands and Ben Lomond.

 Conic Hill

 I mentioned that Balmaha's car park gets very busy.
 On a weekend day (whatever the time of year), you will find many people walking up Conic Hill.
 Start in the car park and head through the forest.
 As it clears, you will have some steps to climb.
 After climbing them, pause to get your breath back.
 Turn around and take in the stunning view.
-The more you climb, the better it gets.
+The more you climb, the better it gets, and the path has recently been upgraded.

 At the top of Conic Hill, look down on Loch Lomond and its islands.
 You can also see the effect of the Highland Boundary Fault Line, which cuts across Scotland from Arran in the west to Stonehaven in the east.
 You're looking at where the lowlands become the Scottish Highlands.

-The views here are outstanding, and you'll understand why this is such a popular walk.
-Conic Hill is on the route of the West Highland Way and one of the most outstanding features of the long-distance trail.
+The views here are outstanding; you'll understand why this is such a popular walk.
+Conic Hill is on the West Highland Way route and is one of the most exceptional features of the long-distance trail.

 Lochside Walk